Reverse Mortgage: How Does It Work?

 Who Can Get a Reverse Mortgage?

-You must meet these requirements in order to qualify for a reverse mortgage:
+You must meet these requirements to qualify for an HECM:

 - Be age 62 or older

-Aside from meeting the aforementioned requirements, getting a reverse mortgage has other conditions.
-To get a reverse mortgage, you must:
+Aside from meeting the aforementioned requirements, you must:

-Here are some questions to ask yourself before taking out a reverse mortgage:
+Here are some questions to consider before taking out a reverse mortgage:

 - How would a reverse mortgage help me accomplish my retirement goals?